 What's Your Favorite Sport Touring Motorcycle Route From Libertyville To Mitchell?

 There aren't many twisty, scenic travel options connecting the two.
 Which roads do you prefer and why?
 Where do you like to stop along the way?
 Your input is invited.
-Post An Article!
+Leave a comment!